Managing after-sales EV batteries – unlike any other spare part in the traditional automotive ecosystem

 Off-lease BEVs thus create a pipeline of more affordable vehicles, critical to reaching price-sensitive mass-market customers.

-Bridging the gap: Pricing, residuals, and trust
+Bridging the BEV Sales gap: Pricing, residuals, and trust

 “Intelligent management of total cost of ownership, residual values, and the used car market is essential to overcoming BEV adoption barriers”